How to Create Read Only User in PostgreSQL

 2. Assign Permission

+The new role will not have any permission by default.
+You need to explicitly assign them.
 Run the following commands to assign access to newly created role, for database mydb.
 You can change database name as per your requirement.

 postgres-# GRANT CONNECT ON DATABASE mydb TO readaccess;